-My Date with Noah Centineo, the Internet’s Boyfriend
+Noah Centineo, Shameless Heartthrob

 We decide to tour the aquarium, where I’m idly waiting for him in the lobby when he walks in shirtless.
 Shirtless.
 Without a shirt.
 Holding his black T-shirt in his hand, instead of wearing it on his torso, which I can see right now.
 With my eyes.
 He has a real reason.
 He’s just been outside, taking pictures on a boardwalk in nearly 100-degree weather.
 But even with a rational explanation as to why he has no shirt on, the entrance is so on the nose it’s almost ridiculous: a smoking-hot leading man, walking into a room sweaty and half-naked.
 It’s like there should be a slowed-down frame rate, a treacly indie-pop song playing, a zoom-in of my pupils turning into those hunga hunga hearts.
 He hands his ticket to the woman at the front desk and apologizes, for some reason, for his bare chest.
 She makes him put his shirt back on, and greets me with a smile so huge, I can assure you he has zero cavities.

 Even offscreen, Centineo, I observe immediately, has that whole thing.
 It wasn’t just good directing or the right song cued at the right moment that created the effect.
-He has all the qualities deemed necessary by early-in-life fans of Teen Bop and Devon Sawa at the end of Casper: white sneakers (Vans, of course), an easy charm, and a tendency to play it fast and lose with knowing, meaningful eye contact that says “I see you.”
+He has all the qualities deemed necessary by early-in-life fans of Teen Bop and Devon Sawa at the end of Casper: white sneakers (Vans, of course), an easy charm, and a tendency to play it fast and loose with knowing, meaningful eye contact that says “I see you.”
 He knows the right way to lean against a wall, how to twirl a specific clump of hair so it slouches over one eye.
 He’s even got an imperfection you can moon over: this tiny scar on his chin from where his dog tried to rip his face off when he was a kid.
 When he greets me with a hug, it’s the kind of genuine, intentional, full-body contact that makes me feel like he’d write me a letter every day and build me a house.

 “I’ve always played the love interest,” Centineo says.
 “I’ve trained for it for a while.
 These roles are just molds I can pour myself into.”
 He grew up in Miami, with a few years’ interlude in Park City, which he hated because he never felt like he fit in.
 He started acting as a preteen when he attended a general casting call sort of on a lark, but he enjoyed it so much he eventually dropped out of his Boca Raton high school sophomore year and moved to Los Angeles with his mom to pursue it full-time.
 Since then Centineo’s been playing graduating levels of “crush”: first on a tween-friendly Disney show Austin & Ally, then on a teen-friendly Freeform show, The Fosters, and now for admiring audiences of all ages on Netflix rom-coms (To All the Boys, Sierra Burgess, and one deep cut for the algorithm-determined real fans, SPF 18.)